sillsdev/ptx2pdf/docs/documentation/snippets.md

 This is what happens implicitly when the RTL book order is specified.
 And it may have some unforeseen effects in regard to RTL type books.

-## Technique: Setting style paramaters in ptxprint-mods.tex
+## Technique: Setting style parameters in ptxprint-mods.tex

 This snippet is less a snippet as a technique.
 It shows two ways of setting style parameters from TeX.